Trading GBP/USD

 Early Days

-To effectively day trade on the GBP/USD, also known as the ‘cable’ (named after the transatlantic cable laid between the two nations), it helps to understand their turbulent relationship.
+To effectively day trade on the GBP/USD, also known as the ‘cable’ (referencing the transatlantic telegraph cables that carried price quotes between London and New York), it helps to understand their turbulent relationship.

-Trade has existed between the two currencies for so long there is no way to put forward an original pound dollar exchange rate.
+Trade has existed between the two currencies for so long that there is no way to put forward an original pound-dollar exchange rate.
 It wasn’t until the early 1970s that the concept of the GBP/USD we know today existed.
 Change was brought around by the transition to floating exchange rates by both the US and UK.

 Impact